Cloud computing in healthcare is on the rise

 Security

 Despite the advanced approaches and strategies, security remains the biggest setback for cloud implementation.
 Sensitive health data attracts cybercriminals, who are getting craftier with time.
-Cybersecurity Ventures estimates that in 2021, there will be 2-3 times more cyberattacks in healthcare than in other industries.
+The HIPAA Journal reports a record-beating number of 725 cyberattacks in 2023.

-Medical data management and storage should comply with numerous regulations, including General Data Protection Regulation (GDPR) and Health Insurance Portability and Accountability Act (HIPAA).
-Though cloud providers can simplify compliance due to in-built security features (such as access control and encryption), data security falls under the responsibility of a healthcare organization.
+As we mentioned above, medical data management and storage should comply with numerous regulations, including General Data Protection Regulation.
+Though cloud providers can simplify compliance with access control and encryption, data security falls under the responsibility of a healthcare organization.
+Thus, one has to make sure to hire cloud engineers who know all these peculiarities and specialize in crafting cloud computing for healthcare.

 Unrealized cloud potential

-McKinsey’s research shows that cloud computing in healthcare can generate the industry an economic value of up to $140 billion by 2030.
-This value is largely driven by the innovation and digitalization capabilities (IoT, automation, analytics) cloud unlocks.
+McKinsey’s research shows that cloud computing in healthcare can generate for the industry an economic value of up to $140 billion by 2030.
+This value is largely driven by the innovation and digitalization capabilities (IoT, automation, analytics) that the cloud unlocks.

 However, despite the promising numbers, healthcare organizations often treat cloud computing as a more cost-effective IT operating model, limiting the opportunities this technology can bring to their businesses.